topmello/topmello.github.io/docs/frontend/keyboard-event.md

 # Keyboard Event

+Sometimes, we need to hide the bottom bit of the applicaton when the system keyboard pops up to prevent more important text inputs to be unreachable for users.
+For example, when user click on username input field, the

 ## `useKeyboardEvent` Hook

 React Native offers a rich API set for various device-specific behaviors, one of which is keyboard interactions.
 Built atop React Native's `Keyboard` API, the `useKeyboardEvent` hook provides a seamless way to track the keyboard's visibility state within the lifecycle of your React components.